Exponential Decay of Correlations for Finite Horizon Sinai Billiard Flows: Preliminary lemmas

 \begin{lemma} There exists $C_0 >0$, such that for all $W \in \cW^s$, all $t>0$, all $W_i \in \cG_t(W)$, and all $Z\in W_i$; the Jacobian $J_{W_i}\Phi_t(Z) = C_0^{\pm 1} J_{P^+(W_i)}T^n(P^+(Z))$, where $n$ is the number of collisions of $P^+(Z)$ before time $t$. \end{lemma}

 \begin{proof} Set $V_i = \Phi_tW_i$.
 Since $J_{V_i}\Phi_{-t}(\Phi_t Z) = (J_{W_i}\Phi_t(Z))^{-1}$, it is equivalent to estimate $J_{V_i}\Phi_{-t}$.

-First we show that for $V \in \cW^s$, the expansion from $P^+(V)$ to $V$ given by the inverse of the flow from $Z\in V$ to $P^+(V)$ is of order $1$.
-(The proof of this is a refinement of \cite[Exercise 3.15]{chernov book}, taking advantage that we only consider stable curves.)
+First we show that for $V \in \cW^s$, the expansion from $P^+(V)$ to $V$ given by the inverse of the flow from $Z\in V$ to $P^+(V)$ is of order $1$ even though $P^+(V)$ may not be homogeneous.
+(The proof of this is a refinement of \cite[Exercise 3.15]{chernov book}, taking advantage of the fact that we only consider stable curves.)

 For $Z \in V$, setting $P^+(Z) = z = (r,\vf)$, we let $J_{P^+(V)}\Phi_{-\tau(Z)}$ denote the Jacobian of the map from $P^+(V)$ (in $(r,\vf)$ coordinates) to $V$ (in $(x,y,\omega)$ coordinates) under the backwards flow.
 Let $dz = (dr, d\vf)$ denote the image of a vector $dZ = (0, d\xi, d\omega) \in C^s(Z)$.
 Recalling \eqref{eq:translate}, and since $\| dZ \|^2 = (d\xi)^2 + (d\omega)^2$, we obtain